edwards698/Arduino-Desktop-Application--EO-PRESS-/README.md

 # Arduino Desktop Application (EO PRESS) Download
- EO-RC is a Desktop RC remote that controls a great number of AVR Microcontrollers.
+ EO-PRESS is a Desktop RC remote that controls a great number of AVR Microcontrollers.
 This Desktop Application is compatible with Arduino Uno,Arduino Mega,Arduino Leonardo,Arduino Due,Arduino Robot,Arduino Nano and ATmega32

  # EO PRESS